 At night it's romantic to walk along the short boardwalk which lines Channel Drive.
 Listen to the ocean roar and watch the palm trees sway in the moonlight.
 The views of Santa Barbara's city lights and harbor are lovely.
 Across the street at the Biltmore, gardens filled with palms, tropical flowers, and pretty lights greet you.
 It's almost as romantic as Hawaii!
 The boardwalk is the best place to hang out at night because the beach is dark and a bit sketchy feeling.

 Another lovely place to walk at night in this area are the gardens at Music Academy of the West, just uphill on Channel Drive and to the right on Fairway Road after the stop sign.
 There is a great concert series during the summer and a few concerts the rest of the year.
-During intermission, stroll amongst the spectacular, tall trees and the archways strung with lanterns.
+During intermission, stroll among the spectacular, tall trees and the archways strung with lanterns.
 It's very romantic- bring your lover or renew your desire to find one!

 For something to eat, head over to Montecito town and grab a sandwich at one of the many delis- you might bump into someone famous.